 In general, the motorways are well maintained in Spain and have nice wide shoulders.
 The trip should get around 5 hours to take a break.
 If you are driving an electric car you can use the app ElectroMaps to plan where to stop and charge.
 The charging network is expanding fast in Spain.
 Right now you should be able to use one of the few fast chargers available on the route.
 In the very near future, more chargers will be added giving you some more options.
 There are Superchargers in the middle of the route if you drive a Tesla car.

 It is well signposted how to go to Madrid from Alicante.
 The main motorway you will be driving in is called A-31.

 BlaBlaCar is a company for sharing car rides between particular people.
 It is popular in several European countries including Spain.

-I hope this article gives you a better understanding on how to travel between Alicante and Madrid.
-If you have any question, please, use the comments!
+I hope this article gives you a better understanding of how to travel between Alicante and Madrid.
+If you have any questions, please, use the comments!